SeamlessEdit: Background Noise Aware Zero-Shot Speech Editing with in-Context Enhancement: Methods

-Given an input speech sequence $X = \{X_1, ..., X_T\}$ with length $T$, the $m^{th}$ to $(m+k)^{th}$ samples specify the targeted editing region, and thus the edited speech is denoted as $X_e = \{X_1, ..., X_m, ..., X_{m+k}\, ..., X_T\}$.
-The proposed SeamlessEdit framework consists of a speech separation module ($\S$\ref{ssec:speech_separation}) followed by a frequency-aware noise suppression module ($\S$\ref{ssec:noise_suppression}) to extract the separated signal $X_s$, the noise suppressed signal $X_l$, and the background signal $X_n$.
-The proposed in-context refinement strategy enhances the pre-trained editing model ($\S$\ref{ssec:backbone}) to generate edited voices under noise conditions.
+The proposed SeamlessEdit framework consists of a speech separation module (Section~\ref{ssec:speech_separation}) followed by frequency-aware noise suppression (Section~\ref{ssec:noise_suppression}), which extracts the separated signal $X_s$, the noise-suppressed signal $X_l$, and the background signal $X_n$.
+An in-context refinement strategy further enhances the pre-trained editing model (Section~\ref{ssec:backbone}) to generate edited voices under noisy conditions.